 The VAT is a broadly-based consumption tax that is assessed to the value that is added to goods and services.
 The Value Added Tax applies to nearly all goods and services that are bought and sold within the European Union.
 The aim is to ensure VAT

-Naturally, France is also allowed to set its own standard VAT rate (as long as it exceeds 15%) but you will see that this is not the only VAT rate.
-Actually there are 5 different ones in France.
+Naturally, France is also allowed to set its own standard VAT rate (as long as it exceeds 15%) but you will see that this is not the only French VAT rate.
+Actually there are 5 different ones.

 French VAT rates: product categories and the respective rates